-- the non affectation of the Union's competences as defined in the Treaties (second sentence of Article 6(2) TEU and Article 2 of Protocol No 8) and of the powers of its institutions (Article 2 of Protocol No 8); - the Union's possible participation in the control bodies of the ECHR, namely the Committee of Ministers and the Parliamentary Assembly (Article 1(a) of Protocol No 8); - the mechanisms necessary to ensure that proceedings by non-Member States and individual applications are correctly addressed to Member States and / or the Union as appropriate (Article 1(b) of Protocol No 8); - the non affectation of the situation of Member States in relation to the ECHR, in particular in relation to the Protocols thereto, measures taken by Member States derogating from the ECHR in accordance with Article 15 thereof and reservations to the ECHR made by Member States in accordance with Article 57 thereof (Article 2 of Protocol No 8); - the non affectation of Article 344 TFEU (Article 3 of Protocol N° 8).
+- the non affectation of the Union's competences as defined in the Treaties (second sentence of Article 6(2) TEU and Article 2 of Protocol No 8) and of the powers of its nstitutions (Article 2 of Protocol No 8); - the Union's possible participation in the control bodies of the BCK namely the Committee of Ministers and the Parliamentary Assembly (Article 1(a) of Protocol No 8); - the mechanisms necessary to ensure that proceedings by non-Member States and individual applications are correctly addressed to Member States and / or the Union as appropriate (Article 1(b) of Protocol No 8); ٢Ø - herion to the ECHR, in particular the non affectation of the situation of Member States in a in relation to the Protocols thereto, measures taken by Member States derogating from the ECHR in accordance with Article 15 thereof and reservations to the ECHR made by Member States in accordance with Article 57 thereof (Article 2 of Protocol No 8); - - e 3 of Protocol N° 8). - the non affectation of Article 344 TFEU AD

-V. BASIC PRINCIPLES GOVERNING THE ACCESSION
+BASIC PRINCIPLES GOVERNING THE ACCESSION V.